nrigano/swift-TimeTravel-lab-ios-0916/README.md

 ![](http://i.imgur.com/VnpPsFO.jpg)

-Your mission, should you choose to accept it, is to build an iOS app that simulates space travel.
+Your mission.. should you choose to accept it is to build an iOS app that simulates space travel.

-These instructions won't be structured in a "do this, then this" format.
+These instructions won't be structured in a do this, do this next format.
 We're going to make this more like the realz worldz (not that show on MTV).

 It's your choice how you organize your files.

-Create an enum called `Speed` where its raw value is of type `Double`.
-The various cases and their respective raw values are as follows:
+Create an enum called `Speed` where it's Raw Value is of type `Double`.
+The Various cases and their respective raw values are as follows:

 * none = 0
 * slow = 50
 * medium = 150
-* fast = 1_000
+* fast = 1000
-* lightSpeed = 1_000_000
+* lightSpeed = 1000000

 Create an `init` function for this `Speed` enum where the name of the first argument in the `init` function is `spaceSpeed` of type `Double`.
-I recommend `switch`ing on the `spaceSpeed` parameter where the various cases represent ranges.
-**Hint:** We want to assign a value to `self` within these various cases (the value being an instance of the enum).
+I recommend `switch`ing on the `spaceSpeed` parameter where the various cases represent rages.
+Hint: We want to assign a value to `self` within these various cases (the value being an instance of the enum).

-* If speed is 0, the case should be `.none`
+* if speed falls between 0 -> 49, it should be `.none`
-* If speed falls between 1 -> 149, `.slow`
+* if speed falls between 50 -> 149, `.slow`
-* If speed falls between 150 -> 999, `.medium`
+* if speed falls between 150 -> 999, `.medium`
-* If speed falls between 1_000 -> 999_999, `.fast`
+* if speed falls between 1000 -> 999999, `.fast`
-* The default case should be `.lightspeed`
+* default case should be `.lightspeed`

 Create a read-only computed property of type `Bool`.
-It returns `true` if `self` is traveling at `.lightSpeed`.
-Every other case should return `false`.
+It returns `true` if `self` is traveling at `.lightSpeed`, every other case should return `false`.

 Create a function called `isFaster(than:)` which takes in one parameter named `speed` of type `Speed` which returns a `Bool`.
 It should check to see if `self` (current instance of the `Speed` enum which would be calling on this function) is faster than the `Speed` instance passed into this function as an argument.
-**Hint:** `rawValue`.
+Hint: `rawValue`.

 ---